krschroeder/baseframe_js/readme.md

 ## Plugin Names and What They Do.

 ### Collapse
-It's basically like an Accordion, but more configurable __[View](#collapse)__
+It's is for toggling collapsible sections.
+Can be used like an accordion and etc.
+__[View](#collapse)__

 ### Navigation Desktop